aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
 In this repository I will be uploading machine learning algorithms implemented in Python.
 I try to make them as clear as possible, for some I have done video explanations on youtube and derivations on my blog.

-If the algorithm is tested: :white_check_mark: \
+:white_check_mark: If the algorithm is tested:  \
-If the algorithm is untested: :small_red_triangle: \
+:small_red_triangle: If the algorithm is untested  \
-Link to Blogpost: :scroll: \
+:scroll: Link to Blogpost:  \
-Link to Video: :tv:
+:tv: Link to Video:

 # Machine Learning
 * [Linear Regression](https://github.com/AladdinPerzon/Machine-Learning-Collection/blob/master/ML/LinearRegression/linear_regression_gradient_descent.py) **- With Gradient Descent**